bazelbuild/rules_python/docs/sphinx/precompiling.md

 * Precompiled files may not be used in certain cases prior to Python 3.11.
 This occurs due Python adding the directory of the binary's main `.py` file, which causes the module to be found in the workspace source directory instead of within the binary's runfiles directory (where the pyc files are).
+This can usually be worked around by removing `sys.path[0]` (or otherwise ensuring the runfiles directory comes before the repos source directory in `sys.path`).
 * The pyc filename does not include the optimization level (e.g.
   `foo.cpython-39.opt-2.pyc`).
 This works fine (it's all byte code), but also means the interpreter `-O` argument can't be used -- doing so will cause the